Ghana travel guide

 If you have sent money to someone you believe has scammed you and are contacted by a police officer for more money to help get your money back, then this is possibly another part of the scam.
 Scam artists have also been known to use the identity of officials at the British High Commission in Accra.
 If you receive an email from someone claiming to be an official at the British High Commission, contact the officer using the phone numbers or contact details for the British High Commission.

-As a result of occasional local Chieftancy, land disputes and political tension, isolated inter-ethnic violence and civil unrest can occur at any time; specifically but not exclusively in the Northern, Upper East and Volta Regions.
+As a result of occasional local Chieftaincy, land disputes and political tension, isolated inter-ethnic violence and civil unrest can occur at any time; specifically but not exclusively in the Northern, Upper East and Volta Regions.
 When there’s unrest, it’s normal practice for local police to impose curfews that usually run from 7pm to 5am but these times can vary.

-If you’re travelling to the northern region, remain alert to the potential for new outbreaks of fighting.
+If you’re travelling to the Northern Region, remain alert to the potential for new outbreaks of fighting.
 Keep in touch with daily developments through the local media.

 Flooding is common in the upper west, upper east and northern regions during the rainy season (March to November).
 You should monitor local weather reports and expect difficulties when travelling to affected areas during this season.